fastpm/fastpm/README.rst

 generating QPM mocks, and identifying Friends-of-Friends (DBSCAN) haloes and calculating spherical overdensity properties of subhalos.

-In addition to the snapshots, fastPM calculates and writes the power-spectrum at each time step.
+In addition to the snapshots, FastPM calculates and writes the power-spectrum at each time step.
 These power spectrum files are compatible with numpy plain text files.

 Acknowledgement
 ---------------

-fastPM is based on publicly avaiable codes ([PFFT]_ [2LPT]_, [COLAHALO]_, [LUA]_, [NBODYKIT]_, [MP-GADGET]_)
+FastPM uses or references publicly avaiable codes ([PFFT]_ [2LPT]_, [COLAHALO]_, [LUA]_, [NBODYKIT]_, [MP-GADGET]_)
-and previously private codes (QPM and ic_2lpt by Martin White).
+and private codes (mpipm and ic_2lpt by Martin White).

-The Particle Mesh solver and 2LPT initial condition generator in fastPM are written from scratch to properly support pencil / stencil domain decomposition schemes.
+The Particle Mesh solver and 2LPT initial condition generator in FastPM are written from scratch to properly support pencil / stencil domain decomposition schemes.

-The following files distributed in fastPM are originally from other projects:
+The following files distributed in FastPM are originally from other projects:

 - fastpm-steps.c : COLA stepping [COLAHALO]_ [COLA]_